Sarah-Bue/lonely-galaxy/README.md

 ## Testing
 ### Testing User Stories
 As a client, I want to easily find the business’ contact information and locations.
-- The footer of each page contains the address as well as a link to the Bookings Page, wihch contains a Google Map centered on Lonely Planet's planetary headquarters.
+- The footer of each page contains the address as well as a link to the Bookings Page, wihch contains the address of Lonely Planet's planetary headquarters.

 As a client, I want to navigate the website intuitively on different devices.
 - The navigation bar is visible on all pages on larger screens, and easily accessible via a dropdown menu on mobile devices.